maazinalthaf/discord-react-bot/README.md

 # discord-react-bot
-This bot reacts to words sent in a channel
+This bot adds reactions to specific words in a message sent in a channel.

 ### Usage:-
 `?addreaction word reaction`